pyatl/jam-sessions/2019-10/README.md

 [Steganography] is the process of hiding one message inside another.
 You've probably done something like that when you were younger, for example by having the first letter of every sentence in a text form a sentence of its own.

-In today's challenge, we will play around with one of the many modern steganography methods: Least Significant Bit (LSB) encoding.
-This technique allows one to hide a message (or an image) in another document where very tiny changes won't be noticeable, such as a picture or music.
+In today's challenge, we will play around with one of the many modern steganography techniques.
+It allows one to hide a message (or an image) in another document where very tiny changes won't be noticeable, such as a picture or music.

-For the sake of keeping the exercise simple, we sadly won't be manipulating images but just simple text.
-But armed with your knowledge and code, you can explore doing that if your curiosity calls for it!
+For the sake of keeping the exercise simple, we will be manipulating text instead of images.
+We encourage you to explore how to apply this knowledge to other media if that tickles your curiosity!

-## Part 1: LSB Manipulation
+## Part 1: Bit Manipulation

 First, let's study some fundamental principles.
 In most digital applications, the unit of data is called a [Byte], which holds 8 bits of data.
 Consequently, a byte has 2⁸ = 256 possible states, usually represented as a number between 0 and 255.
 For example: